wodby/docs/docs/stacks/redis/index.md

 ### 1.2.6

-Base OS Alpine Linux updated to 3.10.1
+Alpine Linux updated to 3.10.1

 ### 1.2.5